doctore/Spring5Microservices/README.md

 ## Elements included in this project

 Below is shown a brief introduction to the subprojects included in this one:

+### registry-server

+Server used to register all microservices included in this project.
+In this case, using Netflix Eureka each client can simultaneously act as a server, to replicate its status to a connected peer.
+In other words, a client retrieves a list of all connected peers of a service registry and makes all further requests to any other services through a load-balancing algorithm (Ribbon by default).

 ### config-server